You are most cordially invited to regional observances of the 7th Annual Festival to Plead for Skills:

 at PRESS (49 Main St, North Adams MA)

-We'll be letterpress printing file folders for the covers of the book to be printed/published by Publication Studio.
+We'll be letterpress printing the covers of the book to be printed/published by Publication Studio.
 You are welcome to come join us printing, or bring a portable project of your own to work on at PRESS!
 We'd enjoy your company.

 Sunday March 1